g3r4/g3r4.github.io/src/content/posts/2017-05-14-removing-pantheons-update-to-drupal-message.md

 ##Disclaimer

-This should be done and created using a build artifact, but if you like me were on a deadline and with no time to implement a build artifact, this will at least help you getting rid of those messages when you've already updated your code to the latest Drupal 8 version.
+This should be done and created using a build artifact, but if you like me are on a tight deadline and with no time to implement a build artifact, this will at least help you getting rid of those messages when you've already updated your code to the latest Drupal 8 version.
 More info on Pantheon's own post here: [Merge Conflicts](https://pantheon.io/docs/composer-drupal-8/#merge-conflicts)